LinguistCodifier/NodeJs-ProtoTyped-Math-Class/README.md

-#I'm ProtoTyping my Native Math Class in NodeJs- Early development,  containing the Quadratic Eequation Calculus and some text formatting functions.
+#I'm ProtoTyping my Native Math Class in NodeJs- Early development,  containing the Quadratic Equation Calculus and some text formatting functions.